google-research/uda/README.md

 }
 ```

-Please cite this paper if you use UDA for images.
+Please also cite this paper if you use UDA for images.

 ```
 @article{cubuk2019randaugment,